qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

 ### 2. &nbsp; Project Introduction <br/>

 - _The project used a variety of object detection and action recognition models based on traditional computer vision technique and deep neural network._ <br/><br/>
+-

-- _Based on these deep learning models, the following algorithms are implemented:_ <br/>
+- _Based on the various deep learning models mentioned above, the following algorithms are implemented :_ <br/>

   - _Object Tracking_
   - _Region of Interest (ROI)_
   - _Time Series Data Analysis_
   - _Measuring Distance Between Objects_ <br/><br/>

-- _Through the algorithm mentioned above, the following events are determined and analyzed::_ <br/>
+- _Through the algorithms mentioned above, the following events are detected and analyzed :_ <br/>

   - _Intrusion and Loitering_
   - _Risk of Access to Restricted Areas_
   - _Risk of Collision Between Workers_
-  - _Risk of Not Wearing Operator Safety Equipment_
+  - _Risk of Not Wearing Worker Safety Equipment_
   - _Fire Accident_
   - _Act of Violence_
   - _Act of Falling_